srnichols/StampsPattern/docs/LANDING_ZONES_GUIDE.md

-# Azure Landing Zones Guide for the Stamps Pattern
+# 🏗️ Azure Landing Zones Guide for the Stamps Pattern

-Audience: Cloud architects, platform engineers, and workload teams adopting the Stamps Pattern within an Azure Landing Zone (ALZ) enterprise environment.
+---

+> **Executive Summary:**
+> This guide maps the Stamps Pattern to Azure Landing Zones (ALZ) with clear placement of components across Platform and Application landing zones, governance via management groups and policy, and practical IaC examples.

+---

 Last updated: August 2025

-## TL;DR – Where things go
+## 🧭 TL;DR – Where Things Go

 - Platform landing zones host shared enterprise services: Identity (process), Management, Connectivity, and Shared Services (global edge, shared gateways).
 Do not put all infra into the Management subscription.
 - Application (workload) landing zones host your CELLs (shared or dedicated) per region.
 Use one subscription per CELL for isolation, quotas, and billing clarity.
 - Control Plane (management portal, DAB GraphQL, control metadata): either a) Platform Shared-Services subscription if used by many apps/org-wide, or b) a dedicated “ControlPlane” workload subscription under Landing Zones for autonomy and SDLC separation.

+---

-## Management groups and subscriptions
+## 🗂️ Management Groups and Subscriptions

 Recommended CAF-aligned hierarchy: